NataliiaAlokhina/testng-to-junit/README.md

    to `activeRecipe("org.example.bundles.UnitTestsBundleRecipe")`
 3. Call `gradle rewriteDryRun` and wait for results, it will generate patch file in `build/reports/rewrite/rewrite.patch` directory
-4. Apply patch, it will add `@QuarkusTest` annotation to your test classes, will replace TestNG annotations and asserts with corresponding jUnit5 methods
+4. Apply patch, it will replace TestNG annotations and asserts with corresponding jUnit5 methods
 5. Call `gradle compileTestJava`, you'll get failures for exception tests
 6. Time to fix exception tests, unfortunately it is manual work